 Delegate Some Of Your Work To Others

-Another suggestion on how to improve your time management is to delegate some of your work to others.
+Another suggestion for time management tips is to delegate some of your work to others.
 This depends on your current role and what kind of work you do, but essentially you don’t need to do everything yourself.
 You may have other team members who can help you do some of the work that you need to do.
 Some things to consider when delegating work to others are:

 - If they actually have the skills or knowledge to do the work